NixonInnes/ExcelVBA-RecordCellChange/README.txt

 This was written to track changes made to an excel spreadsheet.
 There is an in-built functionality to do this; however I found it to be rather clunky and slow.

+Changes made to a ROW in excel will be recorded in their respective COLUMS A & B. The date of the change is recorded into column A; the old and new values of the cells are recorded into column B.

 PREREQUISITES
 ==============
 - Microsoft Scripting Runtime